SerhiiVoznyi/SandBox/Standard_Algorithms.md

 - <a id="bubble-sort"></a>**Bubble Sort:** Repeatedly swaps adjacent out-of-order values.
 It mainly exists as a teaching tool and can be acceptable for tiny inputs.
 - <a id="selection-sort"></a>**Selection Sort:** Repeatedly selects the smallest remaining value.
 It is useful when minimizing the number of writes or swaps matters more than comparisons.
-- <a id="insertion-sort"></a>**Insertion Sort:** Inserts each value into an already-sorted prefix.
+- **Insertion Sort:** Inserts each value into an already-sorted prefix.
 It solves small or nearly sorted inputs efficiently and is often used inside hybrid sorting algorithms.
 - **Merge Sort:** Splits data, sorts each half, and merges the results.
 It provides predictable O(n log n) performance and stable ordering.
 - **Quick Sort:** Partitions values around a pivot.
 It is designed for fast, in-place, general-purpose sorting with good average performance.
-- <a id="heap-sort"></a>**Heap Sort:** Uses a heap to repeatedly select the next largest or smallest value.
+- **Heap Sort:** Uses a heap to repeatedly select the next largest or smallest value.
 It provides O(n log n) worst-case time while sorting in place.
 - <a id="counting-sort"></a>**Counting Sort:** Counts occurrences of each value instead of comparing values.
 It solves sorting efficiently when integers come from a small, known range.
 - <a id="radix-sort"></a>**Radix Sort:** Sorts values one digit or character position at a time.
 It avoids direct comparisons for fixed-width numbers or strings.